marat1961/Oz-SGL/doc/zero-based-index.md

 # How to check the zero-based index.

-How many comparison operations it takes to check the occurrence of a value from 0 ..
-Count - 1. index, fCount: Integer
+How many comparison operations it takes to check the occurrence of a value in `0 .. fCount - 1`.

-How many comparison operations it takes to check the occurrence of a value from 0 ..
-Count - 1. index, fCount: Integer
+`var index, fCount: Integer`

 ## Obvious implementation
 It would seem that it could be easier and here we write the code: